Michee Efete

-Michee Efete (born 11 March 1997) is a professional footballer who plays as a defender for club Yeovil Town.
+Michee Efete (born 11 March 1997) is a professional footballer who plays as a defender for club Aldershot Town.
 Born in England, he has represented DR Congo at youth level.

 Efete began his career with Norwich City and played for the club's U23 team in the EFL Trophy.
-He spent a spell playing in the Icelandic Premier Division for Breiðablik before returning to England and playing in Non-League for Torquay United, Maidstone United, Bath City, Billericay Town and Wealdstone.
+He spent a spell playing in the Icelandic Premier Division for Breiðablik before returning to England and playing in Non-League for Torquay United, Maidstone United, Bath City, Billericay Town, Wealdstone and Yeovil Town.

 He has been capped at U20 level by Congo.

 Career

 Norwich City

 Born in London, England, to Congolese parents, Efete joined Crystal Palace as a youngster before joining Norwich City in 2012 as part of their youth academy.
 He played 25 games for the Under-23s in his side's Premier League 2 campaigns during the 2016–17 and 2017–18 seasons.

 On 30 August 2016 he made his debut for Norwich in a 6–1 win over Peterborough United in the EFL Trophy alongside the likes of James Maddison, Todd Cantwell, Josh Murphy and Harry Toffolo.
 He also played in The Canaries' 5–0 victory over Barnet and 4–1 win over Milton Keynes Dons in the same competition.

 In the summer of 2017 he was loaned out to Icelandic Premier Division side Breiðablik where he played 8 games, scoring in a 3–2 win over Víkingur Reykjavík.
 Upon his return he signed for Torquay United on loan for the 2017–18 season.